Humanism: The Final Frontier

 Humanism: To Boldly Go Where No one Has Gone Before

 When you allow the religious arguments about the Godlessness of scientific research to be cast aside, you quickly learn just how much of a hindrance ancient religious idealism can be when it is applied to modern circumstances.
-Humanistic ideals don’t seek to remove religious concepts, it only seeks to shift humanity’s focus from the hereafter, to the here and now.
+Humanistic ideals don’t seek to remove religious concepts, it only seeks to shift humanity’s focus from the hereafter to the here and now.
 It seeks to assist man in preparing for the future, rather than stay limited to the past.
 It seeks to push scientific discovery forward, as opposed to limiting its progress.
 In essence, the goal of the humanistic structure is to let humanity evolve beyond the constraints that ancient paranoia once thought were necessary for our survival, as now those very beliefs threaten us with extinction.
-No, humanism doesn’t seek remove religious ideals from our world, it seeks to allow us the freedom we need to evolve past its restrictions.
+No, humanism doesn’t seek to remove religious ideas from our world, it seeks to allow us the freedom we need to evolve past its restrictions.
 Seeing the galaxy didn’t take God(s) out of it, it only allows us to get a greater look at what a potential God(s) may have created.
-For those who gain comfort from religious idealism, this should be a tribute to his/her/their awesomeness and not a threat against his/her/their existence.
+For those who gain comfort from religious idealism, this should be a tribute to his/her/their awesomeness and not a threat to his/her/their existence.

-Humanistic idealism seeks to advance humanity’s belief in its own worthiness to exist without first receiving divine judgement from a Deity.
+Humanistic idealism seeks to advance humanity’s belief in its own worthiness to exist without first receiving divine judgment from a Deity.
 It holds humanity under its own scrutiny and forces us to be responsible for our own actions.
 It provides us with accountability for our current weaknesses, and acceptance that what we lack in ability is caused by our reluctance to grow as individuals, and our insistence on refusing to let others do the same.
 Humanism is a way for us to nurture the divine wisdom within ourselves that allows us to seek out life beyond what we see as acceptable.
 It makes science fiction seem more possible and places magic within our reach in a manner that is more tangible than what physics or religion can explain.
 It is that first step on our future journey toward galaxies well beyond our reach.
 Someday, we will understand just what Star Trek meant to tell us about how far humanity can go if we just let go of our fears of what is really out there.

 Freethinker Nation is for people who wish to pursue knowledge and share it freely with others without censorship and/or bias.
 We Encourage independent thought and support spiritual idealism insofar as it benefits humanity and promotes the evolution of the species.
 We believe that knowledge should be free and that no intellectual pursuit should be condemned regardless of the academic methodology used.
 We encourage intellectual debate among our members through our comments and forums, and will never apply censorship to ideas or condemn anyone for having them.
 Remember: ‘All new and unique ideas are first viewed as impossible and/or extreme,’ at first.